matthaws/react-workshop/README.md

 Graduates of the aA curriculum have a solid foundational understanding of using the React framework.
 However, there is not time in the course to cover many of its features or common design patterns used in React development.
 In this workshop, we will be exploring and demoing the following React features:

-* type checking with propTypes
+* type checking with propTypes & using default props
-* defaultProps
 * interacting with the native DOM via refs
 * controlled vs uncontrolled components
 * Fragments
-* the new Context API

 We will also look at some common React design patterns including:

+* Render props
+* Higher Order Components
 * Compound Components
-* Higher Order Components

 Along the way we'll brush up against some ES7+ JavaScript syntax with which you may be unfamiliar: